Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 - Retrieving Application list

-  You can [get activated server and client applications.](#retrieving-application-list) So by this you can conmunicate with applications you want.
+  You can [retrieve the server and the client application list](#retrieving-application-list) to communicate with the applications you want.
-  And client can get the latest server information even though the application is not activated currently.
-The last server which changed state to "MC_PLAYBACK_STATE_PLAYING" become the latest server.
+  Additionally, the client can get the latest server information even though the application is not activated currently.
+The last server that changed the state to "MC_PLAYBACK_STATE_PLAYING" becomes the latest server.

   > **Note**
   >
-  > Retrieving client list supports Tizen 4.0 and Higher for Mobile and Tizen 5.0 and Higher for Wearable.
+  > This feature supports Tizen 4.0 and Higher for Mobile and Tizen 5.0 and Higher for Wearable.

-- Updating and Retrieving Playback
+- Updating and retrieving Playback

   You can [update the playback information](#updating-and-retrieving-playback) on the server side, and then retrieve the playback information on the client side.